shravan188/how-i-learnt-x-in-y-days/hld_system_design_learning_journey.md

 9. What is difference bw NodePort, LoadBalancer and Ingress?
 10. I tried bashing into a Kubernetes pod and then trying to ping a service, but it did not work.
 Why?
 11. How to make 2 Kubernetes services talk to each other?
 For example, I have a Flask app running on 1 node, how do I connect to the Postgres service using sqlalchemy?
+12. What is the difference bw envFrom and valueFrom in the context of configmap in Kubernetes?
+When do we use each of them? (refer 32)
+13. What happens to volume if pod crashes?
+14. Where is Kubernetes storage location of a Persistent Volume?
+Where is it when we run Kubernetes on Docker?
+How do we the contents stored within a peristent volume?

 ### References
 1. https://stackoverflow.com/questions/42078080/add-nginx-conf-to-kubernetes-cluster